zendeskgarden/css-components/packages/menus/README.md

 </nav>
 ```

-The `aria-hidden` property above is intended to be flipped using
-JavaScript when the menu is hidden or shown.

 ## Modifications

-See http://zendeskgarden.github.io/css-menus/ for a variety of menu item
+See http://zendeskgarden.github.io/css-components/menus/ for a variety
-classes, including modifications for: headers, add/next/previous,
+of menu item classes, including modifications for: headers,
-metadata, RTL, etc.
+add/next/previous, metadata, RTL, etc.

 Use `.is-open` to apply easing animations to the menu (and
 it's arrow, if included) when a menu is shown.